shadow-robot/aurora/README.md

 ## teleop_deploy ##

 If using real robots, teleop_deploy will deploy software on a laptop (called "server" in this playbook) and a control machine (NUC).
-If remote_teleop=true, then software will also be deployed on a third computer (called "client").

 Teleop_deploy can also be used fully in simulation, in which case only 1 computer is required (called "server" in this playbook)